arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 It's super easy to find simple DIY projects online that take little time but enables you to create something that you need and can be proud of.
 Take full advantage of that.

-Going handmade is more than only arts & crafts.
+Going handmade is more than only arts and crafts.
 Do you have any services that you tend to hire out for such as lawn care or cleaning?
-Try doing them yourself instead.
+See if it's possible to do them yourself instead.
 I know not hiring a house cleaner may seem like it's taking more time away from creative work, but think about it this way.

 To pay for that lawn care service or house cleaner, you will need to work longer hours at your job or will have to make more money from your art.
 If you're already an earning creative, doing those services yourself will lower the bar of what you need to earn to have a livable income.
 If you lower the bar of your income, it will relieve the pressure of creating and selling enough work.